OCA/server-tools/auto_backup_fs_file/README.rst

 Additionally, it allows users to download the backups for local storage or further processing.

+Backup file cleanup is handled automatically based on the **Days to Keep** configuration.
+When expired backup records are removed, the physical backup files are not deleted synchronously.
+Instead, the module delegates file deletion to the ``fs_attachment`` garbage collector (GC), which marks files for deferred removal and physically deletes them during Odoo's autovacuum cron cycle.
+This two-phase approach ensures transactional safety: files are only removed once the GC confirms no database record still references them.

 USEFUL INFORMATION:

 -  **Dependencies**: This module depends on the ``fsspec`` library, its